Understanding Trademark Objection

 - In case the applicant uses the mark before its registration

-When the objection is received, the applicant shall file a comprehensive objection reply within a month or time prescribed.
+When the objection is received, the applicant shall file a comprehensive objection reply within a month or in the prescribed time period.

 Reasons for Trademark Objections